Com1Software/LVTS/Go/Pi Test Vehicle/README.md

 ## Auto Start Setup
-To make the vehicle run automaticly when the Rasberry Pi is first turned on, you can add the cammand to the .bashrc.
+To make the vehicle run automaticly when the Rasberry Pi is first turned on, you can add the command to the .bashrc.
 To do this at the command line enter

 ```shell
 sudo vim .bashrc